mobily-enterprises/simpleschema/README.md

  * Casting to the field's type (depending on `type`) always happens first; parameters are applied afterwards
  * If casting fails, the parameters for that field will not be applied (and `errors` will have the casting error on that field)
  * The order of parameters matters.
 Parameters are processed in the order they are encountered.
 If you have `{ default: 'something', uppercase: true }`, the result will be `Something`.
+ * the `serialize` type will convert an object into a string.
+You need to use the option `{ deserialize: true }` if you want to do the opposite.
  * `min`, `max` on `string`s will check the string length; on `number`s will check number value
  * `uppercase`, `lowercase`, `trim` will only apply to `string`s
  * `required` will fail if the  object's corresponding attribute (before casting) was `undefined` and will never fail for arrays;